19hours/sg-statutes/Acts/Employment Claims Act 2016.md

 (5) A tribunal may inquire into any matter which the tribunal considers relevant to a claim, whether or not the matter is raised by a party to the claim.

-(6) When deciding any claim for employment assistance payment, or calculating the amount of an employment assistance payment, a tribunal may take into account the tripartite guidelines.
+(6) When deciding any claim for employment assistance payment, or calculating the amount of an employment assistance payment, a tribunal may take into account the tripartite guidelines on re‑employment.

+[Act 55 of 2018 wef 01/04/2019]

+(6A) When deciding any claim involving a wrongful dismissal dispute, a tribunal —

+(a) is to have regard to the tripartite guidelines on wrongful dismissal; and

+(b) if any compensation is claimed, is to calculate the amount of that compensation in accordance with any regulations made under section 34(1).

+[Act 55 of 2018 wef 01/04/2019]

 (7) To avoid doubt, if any party to any proceedings before a tribunal fails, without reasonable excuse, to attend those proceedings, a tribunal may hear the claim and make its decision in the absence of that party, even if the interests of that party may be prejudicially affected by the decision of the tribunal.